isabelafarago/overtimecalc/README.md

 - Displays the employee's name, regular hours worked, salary, hourly rate, and overtime pay.

 ## How to Use
+**Make sure you are using a valid CPF in the JSON FILE.
 1. Clone or download this repository.

 2. Open the `index.html` file in your web browser.